Frequently Asked Questions

 Does shrinkage affect cabinets?

-Upper cabinets hung directly on log walls are attached at the top with a sliding bracket used at the bottom.
+Upper cabinets hung directly on log walls are attached permanently at the top with a sliding bracket used at the bottom.
 Back splashes, tiles, etc. must be installed to allow the upper cabinet to lower as the wall height shrinks.
 If the wall has been insulated on the interior, cabinets mount the same as regular construction and are not affected by shrinkage.

 Can anyone assemble them?